Isaiah Zagar

 Isaiah Zagar (born 1939) is an American mosaic artist based in Philadelphia.
 He is notable for his murals, primarily in or around Philadelphia's South Street.

 Early life

 Zagar received his Bachelor of Arts from the Pratt Institute in Brooklyn, New York City.
 Soon after, Zagar met his wife, Julia.
-After getting married, the Zagars traveled to Peru to volunteer through the Peace Corps.
-Zagar was very inspired by Peruvian folk art during this time.
+After getting married, the Zagars volunteered for the Peace Corps and were sent to Peru, where Isaiah became inspired by Peruvian folk art.
 After three years in Peru, the Zagars moved to South Philadelphia in 1968 where they opened the Eyes Gallery, a folk art shop on South Street.
 In December 1968, the Eyes Gallery was the site of Zagar's first mosaic; Zagar mosaiced it as a way to create a folk art environment for the art they were selling.